Grosevenor Arch

 Grosevenor Arch | Austen Diamond

-As you drive on the bumpy dirt road towards Grosvenor Arch, you see miles and miles of sage brush on rolling terrain.
+As you drive on the bumpy dirt road toward Grosvenor Arch, you see miles and miles of sagebrush on rolling terrain.
 So when you finally arrive at the arch, this sandstone structure’s massiveness is jaw-dropping.
-Sheer and colossal cliffs—quite an impressive sight, indeed.
+Sheer and colossal cliffs — quite an impressive sight, indeed.

-Grosvenor Arch is part of the Grand Staircase-Escalante National Monument (formerly part of Kodachrome Basin State Park), and is one of the biggest such arches within the monument.
-Poised at the end of a sandstone ridge, Grosvenor Arch feels remote, but is in close proximity to Kodachrome Basin State Park.
+Grosvenor Arch is part of the Grand Staircase-Escalante National Monument (formerly Kodachrome Basin State Park) and is one of the biggest such arches within the monument.
+Poised at the end of a sandstone ridge, it feels remote but is near Kodachrome Basin State Park.

 What Makes it Great